As amended on December 19, 2022

 Section 1.
 Monthly Meetings

 Regular monthly meetings of the Society shall be held on a designated day each month, selected at the discretion of the Board of Directors, except June, July and August, at a place designated by the Executive Committee.
-Such meetings shall be dinner meetings except in special circumstances where it may be desirable to substitute a luncheon meeting for a dinner meeting.
+Such meetings shall be dinner meetings except in special circumstances where it may be desirable to substitute a luncheon meeting or electronic/virtual meeting (email/virtual or other electronically available method) for a dinner meeting.
 Substitutions shall require the approval of the Board of Directors.

 Section 2.
 Summer Recess

 Regular monthly meetings of the Society shall be recessed during the summer months of June, July and August.
-Meetings, whether dinner or luncheon, that may be considered necessary and in the best interest of the Society may be arranged during the recess period upon the approval of the Board of Directors.
+Meetings, whether in-person or electronically/virtually held, that may be considered necessary and in the best interest of the Society may be arranged during the recess period upon the approval of the Board of Directors.

 Section 3.
 Special Meetings